RemarkableAlly/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 a program that prints the numbers from 1 to 100, multiples of three print Fizz instead of the number and for the multiples of five print Buzz. multiples of both three and five print FizzBuzz a function that prints a triangle, size is the size of the triangle If size is 0 or less, the function should print only a new line
-101-print_number.c | a function that prints an integer
+101-print_number.c | a function that prints an integer 101-print_number.c | a function that prints an integer